Line 33099 - Medical expenses for self, spouse or common-law partner and your dependent children under 18 years of age

 -

-fees paid to a fertility clinic or donor bank in Canada to obtain sperm or ova to become a parent
+fees paid to a fertility clinic or donor bank in Canada to obtain sperm, ova or embryos to become a parent

 -

-certain expenses you paid for a surrogate mother or donor of sperm, ova or embryos in Canada
+certain expenses paid for a surrogate mother or donor (for example, a donor of sperm or ova) in Canada

 -